• Skip to primary navigation

 Why is black rice also called forbidden rice?

-Black rice is also called "forbidden rice" because, according to this NPR article, it was reserved only for the emperor and royalty in ancient China.
+Black rice is also called forbidden rice because, according to this NPR article, it was reserved only for the emperor and royalty in ancient China.

 What are the health benefits of black rice?